 Every 80 percent lower is built to standard, "mil-spec" specifications so they’re compatible with any AR-15 lower parts kit trigger assembly, buffer kit, and upper assembly you’d otherwise buy for an off-the-shelf AR-15 receiver.
-No serialization is required for most states (read the laws linked above to learn more about this) and each 80 percent lower is built using the same billet and forged aluminum alloys as your standard AR-15.

 To fabricate your receiver and make it ready for assembly, you'll need to perform four steps:

 These four steps take less than two hours for most builders with no experience.
 Experienced "smiths" can complete a receiver blank in around 30 minutes to 1 hour.
 You'll need a drill press (which can also be used to cut the main cavity with center-cut end mill bits and plunge cutting), a bench top vise, and some machining oil.
 All 80% jigs include the required drill bits, including a center-cut end mill.